 When someone mentions bleeding brake lines, they are describing a process of removing the fluid from the lines to replace with new brake fluid.
 This is most common when dirt makes it into the system, or air bubbles are in the lines.
 Brake lines will generally be bled following any brake procedures to make sure there is no air or dirt inside.
 It also may be done if your brake system seems fine, but you have trouble braking.
 If you need the brakes bled, you may notice a soft feel when pushing the brake.
 It may also require more pressure than usual to bring the vehicle to a stop.

-If you need brake services or would like to learn more about the services we offer, you can contact our office at 972-644-1851 or email us at [email protected].
 We’d be happy to help you get your car back in the absolute best shape for driving!